Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Can I Claim On A No Win No Fee Basis?

 You may be able to claim on a No Win No Fee basis with our panel of solicitors through a Conditional Fee Agreement (CFA).
-By doing so, you will not be required to pay upfront costs for your solicitor’s work.
+By doing so, you will not be required to pay ongoing or immediate service fees for your solicitor’s work.
+If your claim is not successful, you will also not be required to pay these fees.

-If you sign a CFA and your claim succeeds, you will pay your solicitor a success fee.
+If you sign a CFA and your claim wins, you will pay your solicitor a success fee.
 However, this will be a small and legally capped percentage of your compensation.
-If your claim is not successful, you will not be required to pay this.

 Contact Us